ANDREWBTC707/-ALGOBULL/README.md

 - [x] Limit maximum mint of NFTs to 1000.
 - [x] Expose function to give users number of NFTs left to mint (`unclaimed()`).
 - [x] NFT minting sets a 10% (1000 bip) royalty for all minted NFTs (Set `_setDefaultRoyalty(_receiver, feeNumerator)` in `ERC721Royalty` constructor).
+- [ ] Write deploy script to bnb testnet and mainnet.

 ## Notes

-- The `approve` function will need to be called from the front-end before the minting function is called to allow the contract to spend the fee amount of stablecoin to pay for minting.
+- The `approve` function will need to be called in a separate transaction before the minting function is called to allow the contract to spend the fee amount of stablecoin to pay for minting.
 This is because the `msg.sender` when called from the AlgoBull to the ERC20 contract is the AlgoBull address and not the originating sender, the minting user.